 By Paul Seebeck | Presbyterian News Service

-PITTSBURGH – When the Rev. Sara Lee attended a recent Discerning Missional Leadership (DML) assessment here, she believed she was answering God’s call.
+PITTSBURGH – When the Rev. Sarah Lee attended a recent Discerning Missional Leadership (DML) assessment here, she believed she was answering God’s call.

-“It’s very helpful to look at oneself,” said Lee, who is pastor of Watertown Multi-Ethnic Community in Massachusetts, which is one of the PC(USA) 1001 New Worshiping Communities.
+“It’s very helpful to look at oneself,” said Lee, who is pastor of Watertown Multi-Ethnic Community in New York, which is one of the PC(USA) 1001 New Worshiping Communities.

 “Discerning Mission Leadership is paramount in helping leaders understand who they are — who their congregations will be and who the church is as a whole,” said DML co-facilitator the Rev. Ken Fuquay.